-The IRM field contains a MAC address when sent from a non-AP STA to an APThe IRM field is not present when sent from an AP to a non-AP STA.
+The IRM field contains a MAC address when sent from a non-AP STA to an AP, or when sent from a non-AP MLD to an AP MLD.

+The IRM field is not present when sent from an AP to a non-AP STA, or when sent from an AP MLD to a non-AP MLD.

 9.4.2.321.3 Probe Request Multi-Link element